 The Company has determined that the license is not distinct from the co-development services to be performed under the agreement, consisting of research and development services and regulatory filing services.
 Specifically, the Company's development license and the manufacturing license can only provide benefit to Novartis in combination with the Company's research and development services.
 The intellectual property related to STING agonists, proprietary to the Company, is the foundation for the research and development activities, and can only be utilized via engaging the Company's team in the research.
-Hence, the research and development services of collaboration products are interrelated with research and development services, as the scope and timing of the regulatory filings will depend upon successful clinical outcomes.
+Hence, the research and development services provided by the Company significantly affect the development and manufacturing license's utility to Novartis.
+The Company determined that the regulatory filing services of collaboration products are interrelated with research and development services, as the scope and timing of the regulatory filings will depend upon successful clinical outcomes.
 Therefore, the research and development services are the input of the regulatory services and thus are combined as one performance obligation with the license.

 For revenue recognition purposes, the Company determined that the duration of the contract begins on the effective date in March 2015 and ends upon receipt of regulatory approval, estimated to occur in 2028.
 The Company's performance period commenced in May 2015.
-The transaction price consists of the \$200.0 million upfront fee, a \$35.0 million milestone payment received in the second quarter of 2016 upon commencement of a Phase 1 study, and \$1.3 million in reimbursement of research and development costs through March 31, 2018.
+The transaction price consists of the \$200.0 million upfront fee, a \$35.0 million milestone payment received in the second quarter of 2016 upon commencement of a Phase 1 study, and \$1.3 million in reimbursement of research and development costs through June 30, 2018.
 The Company determined that the remaining potential milestone payments are probable of significant reversal of cumulative revenue as their achievement is highly dependent on the successful completion of Phase 1 studies.
 Therefore, these payments are not included in the transaction price.
 Any consideration related to sales-based royalties and profit-sharing payments will be recognized when the related sales occur as they were determined to relate predominantly to the license granted to Novartis and have been excluded from the transaction price.
 The transaction price of \$236.3 million is allocated to one combined performance obligation.
 The Company will re-evaluate the transaction price in each reporting period and as uncertain events are resolved or other changes in circumstances occur.